deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Yeah, but I reckon you can go help Arés up on the ceiling."

-"…Yeah, okay."
+"...Yeah, okay."

 They put their fists together, grunted a "HOOAH!" and, at Cavendish's direction, set up in their midzone.
 Sikes' team set up opposite, there was a moment's waiting, and then the whistle blew.

 Adam darted sideways with Rebar, and together they swarmed as fast as they dared up the free-climb wall.
-It wasn't hard going, and the transition onto the ceiling would have been easy…except that nobody had mentioned it was set to 1.2G.
+It wasn't hard going, and the transition onto the ceiling would have been easy...except that nobody had mentioned it was set to 1.2G.
 Adam very nearly lost his grip, but together they managed to grab onto the ceiling bars and began to manoeuvre—slowly—across the ceiling, circling around Burgess who'd been sent aloft alone and clearly looked like he wanted to swear about it.

 "Go for the drum, I've got BASEBALL."
 Vandenberg said.